jbuck95/recollect.nvim/README.md

 # recollect

-Nvim Plugin to visualize, compare and edit Notes in a Grid.
+Nvim Plugin to visualize, compare and edit Notes on a Grid.

 - Checks a folder for all files: "YYYY-MM-DD.md"
 - Places them on a Grid.